srikanthadya/srikanthadya.github.io/_posts/2019-01-15-LeNet-For-MNIST.md

 categories: Deep_Learning LeNet MNIST
 ---

 MNIST is one of the best studied datasets in computer vision.
 The goal of the dataset is to correctly identify the handwritten digits from 0-9.'NIST' stands for National Institute of Standards and Technology and 'M' for "modified".
+The dataset is modified to remove any image preprocessing burden so that the focus is solely on machine learning.
 A more detailed description of the dataset can be obtained from [here](http://yann.lecun.com/exdb/mnist/)
 <br>
 <img src='/images/MnistExamples.png' alt=""/>